ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/basic_concepts.md

 ----------

 This is the basic concept of Ninja, and this is all you need to start your own application.
-The basic notion of Nina is always <code>Route => Controller => View</code>.
+The basic flow of operations of Ninja is always <code>Route => Controller => View</code>.

-Of course views can not only render html, but also json or xml.
+Of course views can not only render HTML, but also JSON or XML.
 And you can of course render models with your views.
 More about that in the following sections of the documentation.